judith-tonhauser/projective-probability-ARCHIVED/plan.md

 - Materials: atomic sentences with 20 attitude predicates, 20 clausal complements per predicate

 	==> 400 stimuli total
 - Each participant sees each attitude predicate with a unique clausal complement.
-If we want 10 ratings per combination, we need 4,000 ratings total.
+If we want 10 ratings per combination, we need 4,000 ratings total. [**JD says: we should probably go with 20 ratings per combination, see Simmons et al 2011.
+But question of what counts as a "cell" in this design**]
 - For each predicate, we calculate the mean contradiction rating, which we take to be the mean veridicality rating of the predicate: the higher the mean contradiction rating, the more veridical the predicate is.
 - Results: We expect to find that predicates that entail their clausal complement are highly veridical and that veridicality is a gradient property.
 As a consequence, predicates that do not entail their clausal complement may differ in how veridical they are.
 Predicates that are more highly veridical may be more highly projective.

 ## Projectivity experiment

 - Goal: to identify the extent to which participants take the speaker to be committed to the content of the clausal complement of an attitude predicate realized in a polar question, given a fact about the world.
-- Response task: Participants are instructed to consider the fact about the world, which the speaker is also aware of. **better: Tell participants that the speaker knows that $fact$?**
+- Response task: Participants are instructed to consider the fact about the world, which the speaker is also aware of. **better: Tell participants that the speaker knows that $fact$?** **JD says: I like the "John knows that $fact$" version.
+How does this work with individual-level predicates?**
 	- "certain that" diagnostic (from Journal of Semantics paper)
 		- Fact: Mary just walked into Planned Parenthood.
 	  	- Bill: Did Sue discover that Mary is pregnant?